richardmleggett/NanoOK/docs/source/reporter.rst

   cd NanoOKReporter
   java -jar dist/NanoOKReporter.jar

+A flash screen will display and then after a moment, you will be prompted to select a sample directory.

 Loading the BAMBI data
 ----------------------

 -  Untar the BAMBI dataset::

-     tar -xvzf BAMBI_P8_2D_Local_070317.tar.gz
+     tar -xvzf BAMBI_1D_19092017_P8_LSK108_nanook.tar.gz

 -  This is a NanoOK sample directory containing just the BLAST subdirectories - it is these that NanoOK Reporter uses.
--  With the tar file uncompressed, go back to NanoOK Reporter and click the "Choose..." button next to the "Sample directory" field and browse to find the BAMBI\_P8\_2D\_Local\_070317 sample directory that you just untarred.
+-  With the tar file uncompressed, go back to NanoOK Reporter and browse to find the BAMBI\_1D\19092017\_P8\_LSK108 sample directory that you just untarred.
+Having highlighted the directory, click the “Choose” button.
--  Then select the 'Template' radio button and the 'Pass' radio button and click on "Load CARD" - this will load the CARD chunk data into NanoOK.
-You can follow it's progress at the bottom of the window.
+-  Press the “bacteria” button to load the bacteria data.
+You can follow its progress at the bottom of the window.
+There are 202 chunk files to load for this dataset and it may take a minute or two to load.
+If you want to just load a subset of data, select “10” or “100” from the “Chunks” dropdown menu.
+-  When the load has completed, the “Bacteria” tab will show a list of the top hitting sequences.
+This is calculated by taking the top BLAST hit for each read.
+-  Clicking the “Taxonomy” tab will show a taxonomic tree of the species composition of the samples, with the radius and colour shade indicating how abundant species are.
+This is based around a Lowest Common Ancestor assignment which considers multiple BLAST hits per read.
+-  Clicking the “Summary” tab will show a donut plot of the species composition of the sample, also based around the Lowest Common Ancestor assignment.
-   When it has finished loading, click on the CARD tab in the set of tabs ("Stats/NT/Bacteria/CARD").
+-  Press the blue “CARD” button to load the CARD AMR data.
+When the load has finished, click the CARD tab to see the top AMR hits.
--  You can move the slider to move back in time through the data.
+-  In both the “Bacteria” and “CARD” tabs, you can move the slider to move back in time through the data.
+You cannot yet do this for the “Summary” or “Taxonomy” views.
--  You can click on "Load NT" to load the NT data.
-This will take slightly longer than for the CARD data.
+-  Pressing the “Walk” button will perform a walkout analysis in which the AMR hits are placed within containing bacteria.
+Once this has completed, the display will automatically switch to the “Walkout” tab, where plots will show the main bacteria containing AMR genes.

 Running with live sequencing
 ----------------------------

-When running with live sequencing, you can force the latest data to be imported by clicking on "Load CARD" or "Load NT" again.
-This will not reload chunk files that have already been analysed.
+When running with live sequencing, you can set the Refresh rate of the application by selecting from the “Refresh” dropdown menu.
+This specifies how frequently (in minutes) new data will be loaded the various views updated.
+You can also manually force the latest data to be loaded by clicking on the “CARD" or “Bacteria” buttons again.
+This will not reload chunk files that have already been analysed, just new files.